-There's no need for it to be expensive, but it should bring pleasure to the senses or be of use to the recipient.
-For ladies, stocking stuffer ideas could include a finely crafted compact, miniature scents, a notebook in an unusual cover, a scarf, gloves or top-quality miniature chocolates.
-For gentlemen, the market for innovative gadgets such as tiny toolsets, flashlights, mobile phone add-ons or games has extended beyond measure.
+There's no need for it to be expensive, but it should entertain, bring pleasure to the senses or be of use to the recipient.
+For ladies, stocking stuffer ideas could include a finely crafted compact, charming or unusual jewelry, miniature scents, a notebook in an unusual cover, a scarf, gloves or top-quality miniature chocolates.
+For gentlemen, the market for innovative gadgets such as tiny toolsets, flashlights, mobile phone covers or add-ons has extended beyond measure.

 Books, music or films always make good stocking stuffers.
-And other good stocking stuffer ideas include spices, herbs or unusual kitchen tools for those who make their home in the kitchen.
+Other good stocking stuffer ideas include spices, herbs or unusual kitchen tools for those who make their home in the kitchen.
+Vouchers for days out never go amiss.
 And for children, the scope is simply endless with mechano, toy cars, dolls, puzzles or games all very much in vogue.

 I'll be adding more stocking fillers as I find them, so please keep checking back for more ideas.